 At Courthouse Green we are proud of the support we are able to offer to families.
 We have a team of four dedicated workers ensuring that we are able to overcome any barriers to learning.

-LEARNING MENTORS – We have four learning mentors, Luke Davies, Harriet Owen, Tina Cutts and Chelsea Wallbank.
+LEARNING MENTORS – We have four learning mentors, Mr Davies, Mrs Owen, Mrs Cutts and Miss Wallbank.
 They all work with children in school to support their learning when things may be a little difficult for whatever reason.
 They each have their own specialisms but all work to support children through difficult periods and are particularly good at helping out when children are feeling low in self esteem; they are experiencing friendship issues; they are lacking in confidence or may be distracted from their learning because of issues at home.

-Chelsea works to improve the attendance and punctuality at school and may contact you when we consider that low attendance is adversely affecting your child’s learning.
+Miss Wallbank works to improve the attendance and punctuality at school and may contact you when we consider that low attendance is adversely affecting your child’s learning.
 She has different ways to support you while getting things back on track for children including initiating CAF assessments and support plans.
 She will also works alongside our schools worker at Children and Families First – Ellen Morgan.
-At Courthouse Green, we also take great pride in recognising achievement, and Chelsea will provide many opportunities throughout the year to congratulate excellent attendance and punctuality for individual children and class groups.
+At Courthouse Green, we also take great pride in recognising achievement, and Miss Wallbank will provide many opportunities throughout the year to congratulate excellent attendance and punctuality for individual children and class groups.

 All our learning mentors will work with families to improve some situations that may have become unmanageable for a while.
 They are able to access avenues of support for many families on a daily basis and will help with all manner of circumstances.

 Miss Halfpenny is our Pastoral Support Manager and oversees the work of the Learning Mentors.
 She works with the learning mentors to ensure that any of our families that need support, can get it.
 Please speak to any of the mentors or Kate if you would like support for your family or with parenting.

 What is a CAF?